HYU-NLP/BlendX/README.md

 - 2024.04.15 **BlendX** is now available in this repository.
 We are also planning to release an updated version soon, which will include additional enhancements and features designed to further support research in TOD systems.
 - 2024.03.28 BlendX will soon be made available in this repository, offering a comprehensive and detailed dataset designed for enhancing research in task-oriented dialogue (TOD) systems.

+## License

+This repository and its contents are licensed under the **GNU General Public License v2.0**.
+By using, distributing, or contributing to this repository, you agree to the terms and conditions outlined in the LICENSE file.